cnstuart1/portfolio/README.md

 - Analyzed stock data for 340 companies, grouped the stocks into 5 clusters based on 15 attributes using both K-Means and Hierarchical clustering analysis techniques.
 - Identified similar and dissimilar characteristics within attribute data points (price, volatility, industry sector, and typical financial indicators) by performing EDA, scaling the data, and correlating features.
 - Chose the optimal number of groups, compared results of both, and shared insights about the characteristics of each group which helped develop an optimized portfolio for clients with custom risk-return profiles.

-## Work Experience
-**Data Analytics Consultant @ Halff Associates (_April 2018 - Present_)**
-- Served as SME for geographic information system and its associated technology (GIS&T) providing data analytics consulting services for gas transmission pipeline and related assets.
-- Advised managers and directors on strategies for process improvements and new technologies.
-- Built machine learning models to predict location of defects along +4,000 miles of gas transmission pipelines using modern ensemble algorithm methods.
-Tabular data with 3 million rows, 50+ columns, multiple data sets.
-- Initiated project scope development to create a predictive maintenance model using the latest computational technologies in machine learning and geospatial analysis.
-- Planed strategy to build model to predict likelihood of pipeline corrosion based on pipeline asset data, geospatial location, and inspection data.
-- Reviewed, preprocessed, loaded, and analyzed over +4,000 miles of pipeline asset data and assessment data to maintain asset integrity and ensure the safety of gas transmission pipelines.
-- Evaluated data collection processes and developed strategies to improve data workflows.
-Modeled process improvements and advised client.
-Overall process time reduce by 40%.
-- Planned data analytics process consisting of data preparation (data mineing, cleaning, and feature selection), preprocessing (cleaning, transformation, and standardization), and analysis (visualization, regression, correlation, and forecasting).
-- Helped to identify and assess potential threats to pipeline integrity to ensure regulatory compliance, reduce maintenance costs and enhance safety and environmental protection.
-- Technical Skills: SQL, Python, Tableau, Esri ArcGIS Pro, ArcGIS Enterprise, ArcGIS API for Python, Utility Pipeline Data Model (UPDM)

 ### Project List
 - Built a diversified portfolio by analyzing and clustering stocks based on financial attributes.